 In 2014 this landmark work won an international award from the 20th annual Thea Awards for taking the “extra step in expanding science into a fully experiential world.”

 It would be a real shame to visit this mind-boggling structure without spending hours of fun interacting with its 250 science galleries and exhibits.
+Check out other Philippines museums that you add to your rainy season activities in the Philippines itinerary.

 San Agustin Church, Immaculate Conception Parish, or the Archdiocesan Shrine of Nuestra Señora de Consolacion y Correa is a sight to behold.

-Located in the historic Intramuros Walled City in Manila, this massive stone building is the oldest and one of the most iconic religious buildings in the Philippines.
+Located in the historic Intramuros or Walled City in Manila, this massive stone building is the oldest and one of the most iconic religious buildings in the Philippines.

 The perfect example of early Baroque, it was built by the Spaniards in the 16-century, who brought both Spanish and Chinese influences to its architectural style.
 As you enter the cavernous interiors of this historic church, pause a moment to take in the details.

 The symmetric Latin cross plan, the abundance of religious relics and those beautiful trompe l’oeil frescos on the vaulted ceiling are enough to take your breathe away.
-San Agustin Church is a designated UNESCO World Heritage site, and still an active church today.
+San Agustin Church is a designated UNESCO World Heritage Site, and still an active church today.

 Another UNESCO World Heritage spot to tick off your list, the Calle Crisologo is not so much a specific building as it is an entire street of architectural wonders.